-Protein is necessary for building muscle and for healthy function of cells throughout the body.
+Protein is necessary for building muscle and for the healthy function of cells throughout the body.
 It is recommended that adults get 10-35 percent of their daily calories from protein.
-That’s 50 to 175 grams for a person eating 2,000 calories per day.
-Whether you are a meat eater or a vegetarian, you can find plenty of high quality protein options to meet your daily need.
+That’s 50 to 175 grams for a person eating 2,000 calories daily.
+Whether you are a meat eater or a vegetarian, you can find plenty of high-quality protein options to meet your daily needs.

 Complete vs. Incomplete Proteins

 The majority of plant foods provide incomplete proteins.
-This means that they are without at least one of the essential amino acids, or they contain such a low amount that it would be difficult to meet nutrition guidelines for that amino acid without an unrealistic number of servings.
+This means that they are without at least one of the essential amino acids.
 This doesn’t mean you can’t get all of the amino acids you need with a vegetarian eating style.
-The key is to eat plant protein from multiple sources.
-Research has shown that by eating a variety of plant foods throughout the day, you consume different amino-acids that will be used to form complete proteins.
+The key is to eat plant protein from varied sources.

 Animal-based Protein Sources